ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **Update State Synchronization and Advancement Predicate**

-In case requirements change a State Synchronization and Advancement Predicate may have to be updated.
+In case requirements change, a State Synchronization and Advancement Predicate may have to be updated.
 Such an update process needs to be conformant to the following requirements.

 **[R151]** A State Synchronization and Advancement Predicate MUST NOT be updated when the predicate is used in an active IVSM.

 **[R152]** An update operation to a State Synchronization and Advancement Predicate MUST be conformant to **[R145]** - **[R147]**.

-**[R153]** For the purpose of BPI Interoperability, the "Update State Synchronization and Advancement Predicate" operation a BPI invokes MUST create an object conformant to the requirements **[R145]** - **[R147]**.
+**[R153]** For BPI Interoperability, the "Update State Synchronization and Advancement Predicate" operation a BPI invokes MUST create an object conformant to the requirements **[R145]** - **[R147]**.

 **[R154]** The input data to the "Update State Synchronization and Advancement Predicate" operation MUST enable a BPI to generate a State Synchronization and Advancement Predicate per **[R146]**.